datacommonsorg/data/scripts/us_census/acs5yr/subject_tables/s2201/README.md

-# Importing Census ACS5Year S2201
+# Importing Census ACS5Year Table S2201

-This folder contains a general-purpose script for importing ACS subject tables.
-It is based off the import for the S2201 table, so might need some tweaks to support additional tables.
-Please feel free to update the script!
+## Input Data

+The data is downloaded from `https://www.census.gov/acs/www/data/data-tables-and-tools/subject-tables/` and is organized by year.
+Currently, we have data from 2010-2019 and observations for the Statistical Variables listed in
+`stat_vars.csv` for US states, counties, and places (cities).

+## Generate Import Files
 Note: the script currently only supports dcids with the `geoId/` prefix (states, counties, places, etc.).

 The script expects the following flags: